dottorepie/synthf/README.md

 ~system runs on windows pc, mac, linux and or raspberry pi 5

-~eny time the software opens synthf has a new random timbre, to set on solid uncomment this line
+~eny time the software opens synthf has a new random timbre

-//thisThread.randSeed = 689;
+~use server window gain slider to adjust limiting of drive